keithalewis/math/eh.md

 [^1]: By setting another macro it is possible to make the program suspend execution during runtime in a debugger at the point where the condition fails.
-This allows the person who wrote the code and best understands it to get a better understanding of the bug they need to fix.

 The best way to handle errors is to not have them.